Charm lifecycle

 • There is a square of symmetries between the *-relation-[joined/departed/created/broken] events:

-• Temporal ordering: a X-relation-joined cannot follow a X-relation-departed for the same X. Same goes for *-relation-created and *-relation-broken, as well as *-relation-created and *-relation-changed.
+• Temporal ordering: a X-relation-joined cannot follow a X-relation-departed for the same relation ID.
+Same goes for *-relation-created and *-relation-broken, as well as *-relation-created and *-relation-changed.

 • Ownership: joined/departed are unit-level events: they fire when an application has a (peer) relation and a new unit joins or leaves.
 All units (including the newly created or leaving unit), will receive the event. created/broken are relation-level events, in that they fire when two applications become related or a relation is removed (e.g. via juju remove-relation or because an application is destroyed).